MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 A single dashboard can contain resources from multiple applications, resource groups, and subscriptions.

-1.On the main screen of the portal, select New dashboard.
+  * On the main screen of the portal, select New dashboard.

   ![NewDashboard](https://docs.microsoft.com/en-us/azure/application-insights/media/app-insights-tutorial-dashboards/new-dashboard.png)

-2.Type a name for the dashboard example: "GAB 2018 Web App"
+  * Type a name for the dashboard example: "GAB 2018 Web App"

-3.Click **Done** customizing at the top of the screen to exit tile customization mode and then **Publish** changes to save your changes.
+  * Click **Done** customizing at the top of the screen to exit tile customization mode and then **Publish** changes to save your changes.
 Make sure that you newly created dashboard is the currently selected.

 * Step 2: Add Chart: Server response time

-  1. In the Azure Portal, click Azure Monitor, and then Metrics (Preview).
+  * In the Azure Portal, click Azure Monitor, and then Metrics (Preview).
-  2. Using the metric fitler, select your Web App and metric **Average Response Time**
+  * Using the metric fitler, select your Web App and metric **Average Response Time**
   ![MetricAverageResponseTime](Media/MetricAverageResponseTime.png)

 * Step 3: Pin to your dashboard